TechTotie/system_programming/reciprocal/README.md

 `% make clean`

-Note that in the above make targets like reciprocal, reciprocal.o, main.o, we have used ${CFLAGS}, which can be used to pass any compiler flags. ${<variable>} is a way to access an environment variable in a makefile.
+Note that in the above make targets like reciprocal, reciprocal.o, main.o, we have used ${CFLAGS}, which can be used to pass any compiler flags. ${``<variable>``} is a way to access an environment variable in a makefile.
 If we want to produce debug symbols then we can pass -g option
 `% make CFLAGS="-g"`
 It is better to pass the debug flags in double quotes to avoid any whitespace issues.
+If dont want the compiler to do any optimization while compiling then pass 'O0'.
+`-O``<level>``` is the compiler flag to command the optimization level to compiler.
+If we provider -O0, it means no optimization.
-If you want to reduce optimization and produce debug symbols
+If you want to produce debug symbols and remove any optimization done by compiler, then
 `% make CFLAGS="-O0 -g"`

 Another way is to export CFLAGS and then make